quicwg/quic-v2/draft-ietf-quic-v2.md

 the "h3" {{?I-D.ietf-quic-http}} and "doq" {{?I-D.ietf-dprive-dnsoquic}} ALPNs
 can operate over QUIC version 2.

-All QUIC extensions defined to work with version 1 also work with version 2.
+Unless otherwise stated, all QUIC extensions defined to work with version 1 also work with version 2.

 # Security Considerations